zyt0s/zyt0s/README.md

-Im Jannik and i am learning how to code!..
+Im Jannik and i am learning how to code!